sledilnik/data-api/README.md

 Swagger endpoint is at [https://covid19.rthand.com/swagger](https://covid19.rthand.com/swagger).

 In case of failures a notification is set to slack channel #alert through Data API bot defined by a secret (see sample docker-compose file below).

+## Changelog

+### 1.4.0

+- Adds hospitals and hospitals-list endpoints
+- Updates SchemaVersion to 4

 ## Build Docker container